 A heady combination of value and growth investing

 If you need stock ideas today, there are more than a few such companies among our recommendations at Motley Fool Stock Advisor.
 I've known Fool co-founders and Stock Advisor advisors David and Tom Gardner for more than a decade now, and both are intelligent, business-focused investors.

 Since the newsletter's inception in April 2002, their recommendations have outperformed the market by 50 percentage points on average.
 If you'd like to learn more about their latest stock picks and five favorite ideas for new money, give it a try free for the next 30 days.

 I wish you happy, trash-free investing.

 This article was first published March 7, 2008.
 It has been updated.

 Bruce Jackson finds taking out the trash satisfying.
 He is a beneficial owner of Berkshire Hathaway shares.
-Berkshire Hathaway and Costco are Motley Fool Stock Advisor recommendations.
+Berkshire Hathaway is a Motley Fool Stock Advisor recommendation.
 Google is a Rule Breakers selection.
-Berkshire Hathaway, Costco, and Coca-Cola are Inside Value recommendations.
+Berkshire Hathaway, Coca-Cola, and Home Depot are Inside Value recommendations.
 Coke is also an Income Investor pick.
-The Fool owns shares of Berkshire Hathaway and Costco, and its disclosure policy is enlightening.
+The Fool owns shares of Berkshire Hathaway, and has a wonderfully enlightening disclosure policy.